-If we fail to attract and retain highly-skilled personnel, our results of operations and competitive position could deteriorate.
+If we fail to attract and retain highly skilled personnel, our results of operations and competitive position could deteriorate.

 Our success depends upon our ability to attract and retain highly-skilled technical, managerial, marketing and finance personnel.
 The market for personnel with such qualifications is highly competitive.
 For example, analog component designers are difficult to attract and retain, and the failure to attract and retain analog component designers could compromise our ability to keep pace with our competitors in the market for analog components.
 We have not entered into employment agreements with all of our key personnel.
-As employee incentives, we issue common stock options that generally have exercise prices at the market value at time of the grant and that are subject to vesting.
+As employee incentives, we issue common stock options that generally have exercise prices at the market value at time of the grant and that are subject to vesting over time.
+We have also issued restricted stock units with time-based vesting.
 At times, our stock price has declined substantially, reducing the effectiveness of these incentives.
 Loss of the services of, or failure to effectively recruit, qualified personnel, including senior managers and design engineers, could have a material adverse effect on our business.